NREL/OpenStudio-ERI/docs/source/workflow_inputs.rst

   ``extension/ChargeDefectRatio`` or ``extension/ChargeNotTested=true``      double or boolean  frac    -0.25, 0, 0.25  Yes                  In accordance with ANSI/RESNET/ACCA 310
   =========================================================================  =================  ======  ==============  ========  =========  ============================================

-  .. [#] HVACDistribution type must be AirDistribution or DSE.
+  .. [#] HVACDistribution type must be AirDistribution (type: "regular velocity") or DSE.
   .. [#] CompressorType choices are "single stage", "two stage", or "variable speed".
   .. [#] If CompressorType not provided, defaults to "single stage" if SEER <= 15, else "two stage" if SEER <= 21, else "variable speed".
   .. [#] If there is a heating system attached to the DistributionSystem, the heating and cooling systems cannot have different values for FanPowerWattsPerCFM.